This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

-We take a moment to pause, remember, and then celebrate the countries independence, which came on November 1st, 1981.
-English is the primary language here, and the (much younger looking) Queen still adorns the East Carribean Dollar, the currency used here and on some of the neighbouring islands.
+We take a moment to pause, remember, and then celebrate the country’s independence, which came on November 1st, 1981.
+English is the primary language here, and the (much younger-looking) Queen still adorns the East Carribean Dollar, the currency used here and on some of the neighbouring islands.

 As with anywhere in Antigua, we didn’t have to wait long until our feet were back in the sand, with a bottle of Susie’s Hot Sauce in hand, as we devoured a delicious fresh fish dish.

-With more than 365 beaches, one for each day of the year as the locals regular say without prompt, it’s no surprise that for many visitors, tearing themselves away from the lightly lapping waves is a mission they aren’t willing to accept.
-But for those looking to explore, and understand more of this best island to visit, these informative tours provide an easy to manage break from the beach.
+With more than 365 beaches, one for each day of the year, as the locals regularly say without prompt, it’s no surprise that for many visitors, tearing themselves away from the lightly lapping waves is a mission they aren’t willing to accept.
+But for those looking to explore and understand more of this best island to visit, these informative tours provide an easy-to -manage break from the beach.